JTjester07/Cancer-Combat/README.md

 criticism from friends I let playtest the game.

-In addition, players can choose different upgrades balanced in a way that makes them all equally helpful, so players can expieriment with different combinations of upgrades to destroy the tumors the fastest.
+In addition, players can choose different upgrades balanced in a way that makes them all equally helpful, so players can experiment with different combinations of upgrades to destroy the tumors the fastest.
 This results in a satisfying gameplay loop of avoiding enemies and being quick to get high scores and upgrades!